 When you randomly jot down items on a to-do list then head to the store, you will find yourself wandering through almost every aisle.
 Which inevitably means you’re going to spend more money at the checkout.
 One way to save money on grocery shopping is to create a smart list.

 Before you leave for the store, spend a few minutes to re-write your shopping list.
 Your list should be in the order of your store so that you can spend less time backtracking, which means fewer distractions and chances for impulse shopping.
-More than likely, you know your grocery store like the back of your hand — that’s mom life, right?
-Create your shopping list in order of your store and try to group items that are near one another.
+More than likely, you know your grocery store like the back of your hand — that’s mom life.
+Create your shopping list in order of your store and try to group items near one another.
 This makes shopping so much easier!

 This is also a great time-saving tip when it comes to grocery shopping.
 You’ll be more efficient while in the store, which means less time inside and even less time for your little ones to help add items to your cart.